rothgov/components/font-body.md

 ## Muli

-The Rotherham Council font is 'Muli'.
+The font we use for body copy is 'Muli'.

 Muli font has been created for use on digital and print projects.